Homer: Historicity of the Homeric epics and Homeric society

 Scholars continue to debate questions such as whether the Trojan War took place – and if so when and where – and to what extent the society depicted by Homer is based on his own or one which was, even at the time of the poems' composition, known only as legends.
 The Homeric epics are largely set in the east and center of the Mediterranean, with some scattered references to Egypt, Ethiopia and other distant lands, in a warlike society that resembles that of the Greek world slightly before the hypothesized date of the poems' composition.

 In ancient Greek chronology, the sack of Troy was dated to 1184 BC.
 By the nineteenth century, there was widespread scholarly skepticism that the Trojan War had ever happened and that Troy had even existed, but in 1873 Heinrich Schliemann announced to the world that he had discovered the ruins of Homer's Troy at Hisarlik in modern Turkey.
 Some contemporary scholars think the destruction of Troy VIIa c.
 1220 BC was the origin of the myth of the Trojan War, others that the poem was inspired by multiple similar sieges that took place over the centuries.

 Most scholars now agree that the Homeric poems depict customs and elements of the material world that are derived from different periods of Greek history.
 For instance, the heroes in the poems use bronze weapons, characteristic of the Bronze Age in which the poems are set, rather than the later Iron Age during which they were composed; yet the same heroes are cremated (an Iron Age practice) rather than buried (as they were in the Bronze Age).
 In some parts of the Homeric poems, heroes are described as carrying large shields like those used by warriors during the Mycenaean period, but, in other places, they are instead described carrying the smaller shields that were commonly used when the poems were written in the early Iron Age.

 In the Iliad 10.260–265, Odysseus is described as wearing a helmet made of boar's tusks.
 Such helmets were not worn in Homer's time but were commonly worn by aristocratic warriors between 1600 and 1150 BC.

 The decipherment of Linear B in the 1950s by Michael Ventris and continued archaeological investigation has increased modern scholars' understanding of the Bronze Age Aegean civilisation, which in many ways resembles the ancient Near East more than the society described by Homer.
-Some aspects of the Homeric world are simply made up; for instance, the Iliad 22.145–56 describes two springs run near the city of Troy, one that runs steaming hot and the other that runs icy cold.
+Some aspects of the Homeric world are simply made up; for instance, the Iliad 22.145–56 describes two springs that run near the city of Troy, one that runs steaming hot and the other that runs icy cold.
 It is here that Hector takes his final stand against Achilles.
 Archaeologists, however, have uncovered no evidence that springs of this description ever actually existed.